Table of Content

 On the other hand, Xiaomi, Oppo, and Vivo allied to develop a new P2P file transfer protocol that will transfer files between devices of these brands.

 Thus file-sharing in Android is expected to come out soon but not for all device manufacturers, limiting Android’s reliability compared to iOS.
-Also, Google is struggling to update existing devices to its latest Android versions, which have a small market share.
+Also, Google struggles to update existing devices to its latest Android versions, which have a small market share.

 Android File Sharing Alternatives